What Is Tax Return Spreading for Commercial Loans?

 Policy-aware normalization.
 Different lenders have different policies on add-backs, owner compensation adjustments, and what constitutes recurring income.
 The tool should be configurable to each lender's credit policy, not force a one-size-fits-all approach.

 Source document traceability.
-Every number in the spread should trace back to the exact page and line in the source return.
+Every number in the spread should trace back to the exact page in the source return.
 This is non-negotiable for credit review and regulatory examination.

 LOS compatibility.
 The output needs to flow into the lender's existing loan origination system.
 A spreading tool that requires manual re-entry into the LOS just moves the bottleneck rather than eliminating it.